Wolkensteine/WolkenBot/README.md

 You will need to put in your discord bot client secret<br><br>
 You will need to have installed some sort of ffmpeg or replace the path in the file to ffmpeg.exe<br><br>
 You will need to replace the API key for the google tenor api with your owns.<br><br>
 If you want to use the admin tools you'll need a role called "Admin".
 Also you need to have that role to use the commands.
-If you host this for your servers you may want to add other roles to the <servername>_admin_roles.txt file, those will also have administrative rights for the bot.
+If you host this for your servers you may want to add other roles to the <servername>_admin_roles.txt file, those will also have administrative rights for the bot.<br><br>
+You may want to configure a "Mute"-role, which will be added to all people you !mute

 ## Hardware requirements
 <br>